 - 6 small red onions peeled and cut into eighths (or substitute 2 large red onions, cut into chunks)

 - 1 tablespoon olive oil

 - 1 tablespoon maple syrup

 - 1 tablespoon balsamic vinegar

 - ½ bag baby kale (about 60g or 2oz)

 - Salt and pepper to season

 - ½ cup parsley finely chopped

-- 2 tbsp fresh oregano finely chopped (or substitute 2 tsp dried oregano)
+- 2 tablespoon fresh oregano finely chopped (or substitute 2 teaspoon dried oregano)